tothaval/AidingElementsUserInterface/testrun/readme.txt

 in System canvas, LevelShift can be deactivated with click on LevelShift in menu -> tools -> LevelShift

-use Command to call CoreOptions, element has been improved, but is unfinished__WIP__
+CoreOptions element has been improved, but is unfinished__WIP__

 element control: __WIP__
 	elements can be moved via left mouse button

 	ctrl + left click
-		FileLink, Image or Link
+		FileLink, Image or Link or canvas_name(enter for save) reset element
-		 	reset element

 	shift + left click on element